tgirke/GEN242-2021/content/en/manuals/rprogramming/rprogramming.md

 The roxygen comment lines need to be added above the code of each function.
 This can be done by copy and paste from the R console or by writing the output to a temporary file (below via `writeLines`).
-Alternatively, the `makeOxyFile` function can be used to create from a copy of an R source file where the roxygen comment lines have been added above all functions automatically.
-Next, the default text in the comment lines needs to be replaced by meaningful text to document the utility and usage of each function.
-This manual process can be completed any time.
+Alternatively, the `makeOxyFile` function can be used to create a roxygenized copy of an R source file, where the roxygen comment lines have been added above all functions automatically.
+Next, the default text in the comment lines needs to be replaced by meaningful text describing the utility and usage of each function.
+This editing process of documentation can be completed and/or revised any time.

 ``` r
 load_all() # Loads package in a simulated way without installing it.